Grow your own Luffa Sponge

 What's next?

-2. You can cut them into little disks and use them in individual soap making, great to give as little gift or hand out to guests when they stay
+2. You can cut them into little disks and use them in individual soap making, great to give as a little gift or hand out to guests when they stay

 I mainly use mine in a little soap as an exfoliator in the shower, the longer bigger chunks (or whole ones) as a bath sponge, and the flat square version for some dishes (like glasses).